Mailbag: Will Seahawks keep 4 running backs, and what will they do with them?

 The other two linebackers in the 3-4 are outside linebackers, who flank the line of scrimmage.
 In a 3-4, there are two outside linebackers, as opposed to one in a 4-3 (in both, there are basically five on the line and two off the line in the front seven).

-The two inside backers for years in the Seahawks’ defense were Bobby Wagner in the middle and K.J.
-Wright next to him at what is called the weakside linebacker spot, or typically lining up on the side where there is not a tight end (the strong side is where there is a tight end).
+The two inside backers for years in the Seahawks defense were Bobby Wagner in the middle and K.J.
+Wright next to him at what is called weakside linebacker, or typically lining up on the side where there is not a tight end (the strong side is where there is a tight end).

 Last year, with Wagner gone, Jordyn Brooks was the middle linebacker with Cody Barton on the weakside.
 When Brooks was injured against the Jets on Jan.
 1, Barton moved to the middle and Tanner Muse took over on the weakside.

 Barton (Washington) and Muse (Steelers) moved on in free agency.
-But in their place, the Seahawks re-signed Wagner and signed free agent Devin Bush, who was with the Steelers.
+But in their place, the Seahawks signed Wagner and Devin Bush, who was with the Steelers.

 With Brooks still in rehab mode from his ACL injury, Wagner has been working as the starting middle linebacker in OTAs with Bush on the weakside.